pbaesse/multiNaval/README.md

 Known bugs
 ----------

 If after two shots , the player quickly click twice more, he will be able to shoot more than is allowed, which is three times.

-Possible improviments
+Possible improvements
 ---------------------

-A timer, for measure the time during movement (in the battle).
+A timer, for measure the time during movement (in the battle);
+More ways to find a server (A player waiting to play).

 How to install
 --------------

-Download the archive .rar of the project and extract in a folder.
+Download the compressed archive of the project and extract in a folder.
 Then just run the .jar file.
 To run the archive .jar, it will be necessary to have the JRE in your pc.

 Authors